 Black History Month in Long Beach

-Black History Month will be celebrated in events all over Long Beach in February, offering everything from artistic appreciation to professional growth to storytime for the kids.
+Black History Month will be celebrated in events all over Long Beach during February, with opportunities to take part in acts of service and professional growth and panel discussions to jazz performances.
 Check out what will be going on throughout the city at these gatherings designed to enrich both mind and spirit.

 AQUARIUM OF THE PACIFIC

-The Aquarium of the Pacific (100 Aquarium Way) will host its African American Festival for the 22nd year.
-Featuring music, dance, storytelling and historical displays as well as the Aquarium’s Heritage Award ceremony.
-Admission to the event is free with a general admission ticket.
-It takes place over two days, February 24-25, from 9 AM to 5 PM.
+The Aquarium of the Pacific (100 Aquarium Way) will host its 23rd African American Festival, Feb.
+22-23, featuring music, dance, and historical displays along with the Aquarium’s Heritage Award ceremony.
+Guests will also be able to take part in presentations including storytelling, as well as drum circles and live bands.
+Admission to the festival is included with a general admission ticket.

 Courtesy of Baba the Storyteller